WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

   packages.
 The default include-default-packages is 1.

 - Command option overrides section in Yaml
-  The options --gpgpath, --type, --name, override the sections in input.yaml
+  The options --gpgpath, --type, --name, --ostree-remote-url, override the sections in input.yaml

 - Command option append section in Yaml
   The options --url, --pkg, --pkg-external, --rootfs-post-script,